ocaml-multicore/fun-ocaml-workshop/README.md

 scheduler either through domain-local-await (supported by Eio) or <a href="https://github.com/ocaml-multicore/kcas/pull/204">through Picos</a>.

+If you use a non-blocking data structure, you might need to yield.

 Which is better for parallelism?
 FIFO or LIFO?</details>

 ## 5. More speedups?